azinke/mmwave/README.md

 folder of `mmwave studio` and `mmwave dfp`.

 The folders `ti/ethernet` and `ti/mmwave` are based on examples source files provided by TI.
-Since the original sources were only compatible with Windows OS, these have been modified to operate on Linux OS.
+Since the initial sources were only compatible with Windows OS, these have been modified to operate on Linux OS.
 One can update these modules to extend the capabilities of this driver.

 - The folder `opt` holds the source handling the CLI option parsing